-Prior to installing the Ultrasonic Processor, perform a visual inspection to detect any evidence of damage which might have occurred during shipment.
+Prior to installing the Ultrasonic Processor, perform a visual inspection to detect any evidence of damage, which might have occurred during shipment.
 Before disposing of any packaging material, check it carefully for small items.

-The Ultrasonic Processor was carefully packed and thoroughly inspected before leaving our factory.
+The equipment was thoroughly inspected and carefully packed before leaving our factory.
 The carrier, upon acceptance of the shipment, assumed responsibility for its safe delivery.
 Claims for loss or damage sustained in transit must be submitted to the carrier.